bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Resources and Stretch Goals

-***Stretch***: As a stretch goal, try to implement classes in all your functions and continue to create more of the helper functions found in Sprint 1 Module 1.

 If you have trouble getting a PEP8 tool working in your local environment, you can use [PEP8 online](http://pep8online.com/) to check code.